ori-sky/polar-space/designs/ships.md

 Connecting a reactor directly to ship systems is... ill advised.
 ### RD/R Capacitor Bank
 The *Rapid Discharge/Recharge Capacitor Bank* is the core of a ships power requirements.
-Systems that do not have self-contained power sources will tap from it to function, such as Utilities, Items, Pickups and Boosters [^1].
+Systems that do not have self-contained power sources will tap from it to function, such as Utilities, Items, Pickups and
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOls5MTcxODQ1MTQsLTEwMzQwMjU5
+BnZm1cbiIsImhpc3RvcnkiOlsxNDM1NzQ2OTE1LC0xMDM0MDI1
-MTddfQ==
+OTE3XX0=
 -->